tribbloid/spookystuff/README.md

 Usage
 -----------

-Current implementation only supports SQL/LINQ style query, APIs are not finalized (in fact, still far from that) and may change in the future.

-Support for SQL-like query is on the roadmap but may be abandoned in favour of simplicity.
+Current implementation only supports SQL/LINQ style query, APIs are not finalized (in fact, still far from that) and may change anytime in the future.
+Support for SQL is on the roadmap but may be abandoned in favour of simplicity.

 Each query is a combination of 3 parts: Context, Action Plan and Extraction.

 **Context** represents input and output data of a scraping job in key-value format.
-They are generally created as strings or key-value pairs, then be carried around by Action Plans and Pages as metadata through a query's lifespan.
+They are always created as strings or key-value pairs, then be carried around by Action Plans and Pages as metadata through a query's lifespan.

-**Context** can be defined from any Spark parallelization or transformation (though this is rarely used), e.g.:
+Creating of **Context** can use any Spark parallelization or transformation (though this is rarely used), e.g.:
 ```
 - sc.parallelize("Metallica","Megadeth","Slayer","Anthrax")